 - Oregano - substitute with similar dried mixed herbs like Italian seasoning, Herbes de Provence, dried parsley, etc.

-- Beef Broth substitute - dissolve 1 piece beef bouillon in hot water.
+- Beef Broth substitute - dissolve 1 piece of beef bouillon in hot water.
 You can also use chicken broth if preferred.

 - Cornstarch - use 3 teaspoons for thicker mushroom gravy.